ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 * it is possible to separate short-term and long-term metrics storage by using the *prometheus-lts* service to scrape the other Prometheus instances and retain metrics long term.
 The Thanos layer will again transparently support this configuration.

-To enable long-term metrics storage, include *services.prometheus-lts.yml* in your service definitions, and add the corresponding *playbooks/prometheus-lts.yml* playbook to your own.
+See the *Scaling up the monitoring infrastructure* section below for details.

 Monitoring dashboards are provided by Grafana.